frostmourne8/Angular2-Starter/README.md

 You can then navigate to <http://localhost:9000/webpack-dev-server> to launch the application

 ### Production build
 The command below will build and package the application for deployment.
-The production artifacts will be output to the **server/public** directory
+The production artifacts will be output to the **dist** directory
 ```bash
 npm run build
 ```